foldda/charian/README.md

 ## The product - Charian

-Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDT operations simple, intuitive, and practical[^6].
-For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) in the "data packing" process, without having to pre-establish and maintain a rigid data model or a schema.
+Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDX operations simple, intuitive, and practical[^6].
+For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) for "data packing", without having to pre-establish and maintain a rigid data model or a schema.

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-Yet, Charian is not just another data encoder or object serializer.
-By making cross-program data exchange much simpler and more flexible, Charian allows for building a "post-office-like" data transport eco-system through which more programs and devices can connect and work collaboratively like never before.
-Charian is a technology building block that inspires brand-new ways of developing creative distributed systems and solutions.
+Indeed, Charian is not just another data encoder or object serializer.
+By making cross-program data exchange much simpler and more flexible, Charian allows for building a "post-office-like" data exchange eco-system through which more programs and devices can connect and work collaboratively like never before, and it is a key technology for developing flexible and large-scale distributed systems and solutions.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)